AZ (rapper): 1995–2001: Doe or Die, Pieces of a Man and 9 Lives

-AZ's debut album Doe or Die was released on October 10, 1995, by EMI Records.
-The album features guest appearances by Nas and production from N.O.
+AZ's debut album Doe or Die was released by EMI Records on October 10, 1995.
+It features guest appearances by Nas and production from N.O.
 Joe, Pete Rock, L.E.S., and Buckwild, among others.
-Upon its release, Doe or Die received notable commercial success.
-The album peaked at #15 on the Billboard 200, and #1 on the U.S. Top R&B/Hip Hop Albums chart.
 Doe or Die was known for popularizing the theme of mafioso rap, alongside several albums, namely Jay-Z's Reasonable Doubt and Nas's It Was Written.
-Doe or Die produced several singles, including "Mo Money, Mo Murder, Mo Homicide", "Gimme Your's (remix)", "Doe or Die" and "Sugar Hill" – which was certified Gold by the RIAA in 1995.
+Doe or Die produced several singles, including "Mo Money, Mo Murder", "Gimme Yours", "Doe or Die" and "Sugar Hill", the last of which became his highest-charting single domestically and his sole Top 40 hit on the Billboard Hot 100, being certified Gold by the RIAA in September 1995.

-In 1998, Pieces of a Man, AZ's second album, was released on EMI.
-9 Lives, his third album, peaked at #23 on the Billboard 200 and #4 on the Top Hip Hop / R&B Albums.
-The leading single, "Problems", with its accompanying music video, reached #34 on the Hot Rap Singles.
-After the release of the album, AZ left the label.
+In 1998, Pieces of a Man, AZ's second album, was released via Noo Trybe Records.
+His third album, 2001's 9 Lives, was released via Motown, peaking at No. 58 on the Billboard 200.